The 7 Best Infrared Grills for 2023

 Wrapping It Up

-We have had a look at quite a few grills in this guide, but for most people, we think the best infrared grill is the Char-Broil Performance TRU Infrared 450 3-Burner Cart Liquid Propane Gas Grill.
+We have had a look at quite a few grills in this guide.
+For people on a budget we think the best choice is the Char-Broil Performance TRU Infrared 450 3-Burner Cart Liquid Propane Gas Grill.

 We hope you have found this article helpful.
 Do you have experience using infrared grills?
 Which one would you recommend?